Glossary and Definitions ...

 A demonym for Ardmore is Ardmorite.

-For example: My uncle had to move because of his job, yet he still thinks of himself as a Ardmorite.
+For example: My father has moved to the other side of the state, yet he still thinks of himself as a Ardmorite.

 - Quinquennial Census